ketill1/PizzaDelivery/README.md

 # PizzaDelivery
-## Wait no more.
+Wait no more.
 Help me with this projekt and get your pizza in the upcoming years.

 # Introduction

-## Autonomous GPR surveys
+## Autonomous pizza delivery
-The goal of this project is to do autonomous GPR surveys from a simple user interface.
-The system should work both outdoor and indoor and have the ability to avoid obstacles, plan the path, follow the path, trigger the radar, localizate the robot and create a map of the enviroment.
-The lifecycle of all the hardware componets is controlled and monitored from the system.
+The goal of this project is to do autonomous pizza deliveries from a simple user interface.
+The system needs to work both outdoors and indoor since my local pizzeria is situated inside a shopping center.
+Further, it has to plan the path, follow the path, avoid obstacles, and order the pizza upon arrival.
+To accomplish that safe video feed to the user is needed and the possibility to manually take control when the robot misbehaves.

 # Build and Test